 Both LED and halogen lights produce a light that is “whiter” than incandescent lights, though it is the “color” of a halogen beam is “warmer” than that of an LED, which in general has a cool, bluish hue.
 This is the nature of these lighting types, not of solar lights.

 Manufacturers, however, continue to find ways to make these lights more like the “traditional” bulbs most of us grew up with by enhancing the bulb technology itself as well as housing mechanisms so that a more “amber” hue is cast.
 However, incandescent bulbs are being phased out.
-As of January 2012, 100 watt incandescent bulbs will no longer be sold in the United States.
+As of January 2012, 100 watt incandescent bulbs are not supposed to be sold in the United States.
 China makes over 95% of all light bulbs in the world, and they are scaling back production at a steady rate.
 Within 10 years, China will no longer produce ANY incandescent bulbs.

 Along with longer life and savings on your utility bills, both LED and halogen solar lighting fixtures are far more friendly to the environment than incandescent or florescent bulbs!